-In all of these things, it is important to have a revered business coach, an expert who can help the organisation determine its goals and more importantly, the strategic initiatives on how they can be achieved.
+In all of these things, it is important to have a revered business advisor who can help the organisation determine its goals.
+More importantly, the strategic initiatives on how they can be achieved.
 Working with a coach is what successful business owners do to help them create a robust plan for the pursuit of their goals.
 Nonetheless, would any coach suffice?
 Unfortunately, no. More often than not, it is better to work with external advisors.

 Internally, people may have limited perspectives because they are confined only to the organisation.
-On the other hand, an external business coach has been working in a diverse industry and has been already commissioned by different companies in the past.
-Therefore, the coach can view your problem in multiple perspectives and can provide you with a new outlook on things.
+On the other hand, an external business coach has been working in a diverse industry.
+They have most likely been commissioned by different companies in the past.
+Therefore, the coach can view your problem in multiple perspectives and can provide you with a new outlook.

 Consultation with a business coach can typically last for 2 hours to the whole day.
-Rather than employing a regular advisor within an organisation, it is better to hire externally, and you will get to pay coaching services only when they are needed.
+Rather than employing a regular advisor within an organisation, it is better to hire externally.
+This means you will only pay for coaching services when you need them.

 Extensive Experience and Expertise

-Given the benefits that have been mentioned above, among others, it should be clear by now why you should work with a reputable external business coach.
+Given the benefits that have been mentioned above, it should be clear by now why you should work with an external business coach.
 Seeking external opinions for improvement of a company is what successful business owners do.
 With such, if you need an experienced external advisor, contact us today, and we will let you know how we can extend a helping hand.
-We have a competent team of experienced, knowledgeable, and skilled business coaches who can help your organisation in ways more than one.
+We have a competent team of experienced, knowledgeable, and skilled business coaches who can help your organisation.

 About the author:

-Scott Whitehead is a Business Coach with Pro-actions and has received, and now gives coaching and training to clients across Essex and London.
+Scott Whitehead is a Business Coach with Pro-actions.
+Scott now provides coaching and training to clients across Essex and London.
 Having found coaching invaluable to grow his own business, he now offers this service to clients through Pro-actions.